-RISK CATEGORY DEFINITION EXPLANATION AND/OR EXAMPLES MINIMAL AND LOW RISK For the purpose of this classification, which is to determine whether or not a project can be approved b y the DESC or needs to be referred to the central REC, the differentiation between minimal- and low-risk research is unimportant.
+RISK CATEGORY DEFINITION EXPLANATION AND/OR EXAMPLES MINIMAL AND LOW RISK For the purpose of this classification, which is to determine whether or not a project can be approved by the DESC or needs to be referred to the central REC, the differentiation between minimal- and low-risk research is unimportant.
 The probability or magnitude of harm or discomfort anticipated in the research is negligible and not greater than that ordinarily encountered in daily life.
-(The concept of 'daily life' as a benchmark should be that of daily life as experienced by the average person living in a safe 'first- world' country).
+(The concept of 'daily life' as a benchmark should be that of daily life as experienced by the average person living in a safe 'firstworld' country).
 Research in which the only foreseeable risk is one of minimal discomfort or inconvenience.
 Market research surveys.
 Research in which the investigation of largely uncontroversial topics is undertaken through interviews, surveys and participant observation.
 The participants are adults and not considered to be a vulnerable research population (as discussed above).
 (Children are generally considered to be a vulnerable research population.
-However, this rule is not absolute and certain projects involving children may also be considered 'low risk'- DESC to evaluate.)
+However, this rule is not absolute and certain projects involving children may also be considered 'low risk'-DESC to evaluate.)
 The research will collect information that would generally not be regarded as sensitive, such as opinions rather than personal information.
 MEDIUM RISK Research in which there is a potential risk of harm or discomfort, but where appropriate steps can be taken to One or more of the following apply: The research topic is considered 'sensitive'.
-Information gathered is personal, rather than opinion or attitudes, or is a combination mitigate or reduce overall risk. of these.
+Information gathered is personal, rather than opinion or attitudes, or is a combination

 The information needs to be collected with personal identifiers (name, student number, etc.).
-The research participants may come from a vulnerable or marginalised group, such as those with disabilities, people living with HIV or other chronic disease, the economically or educationally disadvantaged, etc. HIGH RISK Research in which there is a real and foreseeable risk of harm and discomfort, and which may lead to serious adverse consequences if not managed in a responsible manner.
-One or more of the following apply: Research involving highly sensitive topics and/or very vulnerable and marginalised communities.
+The research participants m come from a vulnerable or marginalised group, such as those with disabilities, peop living with HIV or other chrodisease, the economically or educationally disadvantaged etc. HIGH RISK Research in which there is a real and foreseeable risk of harm and discomfort, and which may lead to serious adverse consequences if not managed in a responsible manner.
+Research involving the deception of the participant deception of the participant activities: e.g. involving participants who are illegal immigrants or engaged in illegal activities.
+By agreeing to participate the research participants who are illegal at in illegal activities at the research participants who are illegal at the research participants who are illegal at the research participate the research participate at risk of breaking the law be carrying out certain activitie e.g. research investigating identifiers (name, student number, etc.). • The research participants may come from a vulnerable or marginalised group, such as those with disabilities, people living with HIV or other chronic disease, the economically or educationally disadvantaged, etc. HIGH RISK there is a real and foreseeable risk of harm and discomfort, and which may lead to serious adverse consequences if not managed in a sensitive topics and/or very vulnerable and marginalised communities.
 Research involving the deception of the participants.
 Research investigating illegal activities: e.g. involving participants who are illegal immigrants or engaged in illegal activities.
 By agreeing to participate in the research participants will be placed at real risk of harm.
 The researcher may be placed at risk of breaking the law by carrying out certain activities, e.g. research investigating gang activities and possession of illegal firearms.
-The research may reveal information that requires

-action on the part of the

-researcher that could place the

-participant or others at risk,

-e.g. research involving child

-victims of physical or sexual

-abuse, victims of domestic
+action on the part of the researcher that could place the participant or others at risk, e.g. research involving child victims of physical or sexual abuse, victims of domestic violence, etc.

-violence, etc.